drupalcorn/guide/docs/index.md

 This guide is created using [MkDocs](https://www.mkdocs.org/user-guide/writing-your-docs/), a documentation tool that uses [Markdown](https://daringfireball.net/projects/markdown/).
 It is hosted on DrupalCorn's GitHub.
 Feel free to fork, create issues, and make pull requests.
 If you fork it for your own camp, please [let us know](mailto:info@drupalcorn.org), we're interested in hearing how it's being used.

 ## Deploying the Guide
 Committing to the master branch will trigger a build that deploys to GitHub Pages.
-This is accomplished using Travis CI.
+This is accomplished using GitHub Actions configured for this repository.

-In the repository is a .travis.yml file that holds configuration for the Travis CI service.
-When changes are made on the master branch Travis CI will build the project and deploy it to GitHub pages.
-Commit access to repository from Travis is a personal access token on jrearick's account.